dravinflores/smdt/README.md

 test_outer.py | A python module containing automated test cases.
 Station folders | For each station, there is one or two folders associated with them.
 For swage and tension, there is one directory called [station name]Station that holds both data output by the station and archived past output.
 Due to legacy requirements, leak and dark_current have different folders for their output, but their archive is in their respective [StationName]Station folder.
-Export_tubes.py | This gui allows the user to scan in a set of tubes that will be shipped to UofM, and the program will output particular data we have on them that is of use to UofM.
+Export_tubes.py | This gui allows the user to scan in a set of tubes that will be shipped to UofM, and the program will output particular data we have on them that is of use to UofM. errors.txt | This file is a text record of files that the station_pickler had issues with.

 Key | Description | Correct Lab State
 ---|---|---